jmc8427/ICP2017F/hw/1/Matlab HW2.md

     -1     0
      0     1

-    Multiplies the matrix of a and b together, the period signifies that
+    Multiplies the matrix of a and b together, the period signifies that the same column and row vectors will be multiplied to each other

 a * b